Buying a Townhouse Vs. a Condo in New York City: Which is Better?

 The width of most townhouses runs between 16 and 20 feet wide.

-Homes wider than 18 feet are particularly prized by buyers and real estate agents, and anything larger than 20 feet (a rarity in the city) is labeled a “trophy” townhouse or “mansion.”
+Buyers and real estate agents particularly prize homes wider than 18 feet, and anything more significant than 20 feet (a rarity in the city) are labeled a "trophy" townhouse or "mansion."

-The number of units deems how a home is classified: For instance, two units comprise a two-family home, three units a three-family, and so forth.
-Up to four family units is considered residential.
+The number of units determines how a home is classified: For instance, two teams comprise a two-family house, three units a three-family, and so forth.
+Up to four family units are considered residential.

 However, looks can be deceiving.

-What appears to be a multiple-family dwelling may, by law, actually be a single-family dwelling—which can potentially spell trouble if not detected by the buyer prior to seeking financing or insurance.
+What appears to be a multiple-family dwelling may, by law, be a single-family dwelling—which can potentially spell trouble if not detected by the buyer before seeking financing or insurance.

 That's why the Department of Buildings (DOB) is one of the first places a prospective buyer needs to visit when doing due diligence on an available townhouse.